britram/draft-trammell-wire-image/draft-trammell-wire-image.md

 information as possible.

-However, even when information is explicitly provided to the network, any information that is exposed by the wire image, even that informaiton not intended to be consumed by an observer, must be designed carefully as it might ossify, making it immutable for future versions of the protocol.
+However, even when information is explicitly provided to the network, any information that is exposed by the wire image, even that information not intended to be consumed by an observer, must be designed carefully as it might ossify, making it immutable for future versions of the protocol.
 For example, information needed to support decryption by the receiving endpoint (cryptographic handshakes, sequence numbers, and so on) may be used by the path for its own purposes.

+Since they are separate from the signals that drive an encrypted protocol's mechanisms, the veracity of integrity-protected signals in an engineered wire image intended for consumption by the path may not be verifiable by on-path devices; see {{?PATH-SIGNALS=I-D.hardie-path-signals}}.
+Indeed, any two endpoints with a secret channel between them (in this case, the encrypted protocol itself) may collude to change the semantics and information content of these signals.
+This is an unavoidable consequence of the separation of the wire image from the protocol's operation afforded by confidentiality protection of the protocol's headers.

 # Acknowledgments

+Thanks to Martin Thomson and Thomas Fossati for discussions that have improved this document.

 This work is partially supported by the European Commission under Horizon 2020 grant agreement no. 688421 Measurement and Architecture for a Middleboxed